 (i) students who are legal residents of out-of-state counties bordering on Georgia coun- ties in which an institution of the University System is located and who are enrolled in said institution.

-A student who is classified as a resident of Georgia must notify the Registrar immediately of any change in residence status.
+A student who is classified as a resident of Georgia must notify the Office of Academic Services and Registrar immediately of any change in residence status.
 If it is determined that the student has misrepresented or omitted facts which result in classification or reclassification as a resident student, retroactive charges for non-resident fees will be made by the Fiscal Affairs officer.

 PLEASE NOTE: In order to avoid delay and inconvenience upon arrival for registration, prospective students should seek clarification of all questions concerning residence status at the time of admission.
-Questions for clarification should be addressed to The Registrar, Albany State University, Albany, Georgia 31705.
+Questions for clarification should be addressed to The Office of Academic Services and Registrar, Albany State University, Albany, Georgia 31705.

 Attendance Policy